 - A pan/zoom widget with the ability to serialize its state (either manually or automatically) to local storage or cookies.

 - A miniview widget to assist in the navigation of large datasets.

-- Automatic layouts (Hierarchical, Spring, Circular, Balloon, Absolute), plus the ability to write your own.
+- Automatic layouts (Hierarchical, Force directed, Circular, Balloon, Absolute, Spring), plus the ability to write your own.

 - Data load/save Either automatically or on-demand.

 - Angular integration All versions from 2 - 13 are supported.

 This site provides the documentation for the Toolkit edition.
 For Community edition documentation, visit this page.